ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 The role of "Presenter" is privileged as it controls the Evidence being generated by the Attester.
 However, the role is not "trusted" as the Verifier does not have to take into account the participation of the Presenter as part of the function of appraising the Evidence.

-The attestation request, show in the figure, consists of a structure `TbsPkixEvidence` containing one `ReportedEntity` for each entity expected to be included in the evidence produced by the HSM.
+The attestation request, shown in the figure, consists of a structure `TbsPkixEvidence` containing one `ReportedEntity` for each entity expected to be included in the evidence produced by the HSM.

 Each instance of `ReportedEntity` included in the request is referred to as a request entity.
 A request entity contains a number of instances